Incomindios team

 Intern

-Anita Weilenmann has been an intern at Incomindios since January 2025.
-She holds a Master's degree in Ethnology and Modern Asian and Middle Eastern Studies (MAMES) from the University of Zurich.
-Through extended stays in China and Kazakhstan, she discovered her interest in the profound impact of political and economic developments on all aspects of the daily lifes of indigenous peoples.
-Anita is particularly interested in the challenges of self-determination and the preservation of their living environments and cultures.
-With her internship at Incomindios, she would like to do more for the rights of indigenous peoples and thus support the work of this human rights organization.
+Francesca Peacey has been an intern at Incomindios since August 2025.
+She holds a Bachelor's degree in Political Science from the University of Zurich.
+Through her studies in global politics she developed a strong interest in the profound impacts of political and economic developments on indigenous communities.
+She is particularly fascinated by the challenges related to self-determination as well as the preservation of their livelihoods and cultures.
+In addition, she is deeply concerned about the issue of underrepresentation in international politics, as diverse voices and perspectives are essential for fair global decision-making.
+Through her internship at Incomindios, she aims to actively advocate for the rights of indigenous peoples and support the work of this human rights organisation.

 Our board